hossted/cli/README.md

   ```

 ## software.txt
-  `software.txt` under `/opt/linnovate/run/software.txt` should be in this format to get the available applications
+  `software.txt` being saved under `/opt/linnovate/run/software.txt` should be in this format to get the available applications
   ```
   Linnovate-<CloudProvider>-<Application>
   ```